daryloye/ft_cub3D/README.md

 ## v36 - 1/12/2024
 - Door hook complete -> need to create door img, check for chars in map, replace chars when key is pressed

+## v37 - 4/12/2024
+- all rendering done, left with bonus img
+- norm in progress

 ## WIP LIST
 - Create PAUSE image, handle transparency
 - New sprite??